stevvvns/incomponent/README.md

   `;
 });
 ```
-This does about what you'd expect, gives you a button you can click to see two numbers go up. [`example.html`](./example.html) has a much more involved version of the same concept demonstrating more of the API.
+This does about what you'd expect, giving you a button you can click to see two numbers go up. [`example.html`](./example.html) has a much more involved version of the same concept demonstrating more of the API.

 ### Concepts